 - In a separate bowl, whisk together the yogurt, apple butter, and eggs.
 Add this mixture to the bowl of dry ingredients and gently whisk to incorporate.
 When you just have a few dry lumps of flour left, add the melted butter, and finish mixing (with a wooden spoon, if necessary).

-- Bake the cupcakes for about 12 to 14 minutes, or until a cake tester inserted in the center comes out clean.
+- Bake the cupcakes for about 12 to 14 minutes, or until a cake tester inserted in the centre comes out clean.
 Let cool a couple minutes in the pan before carefully transferring to a wire rack.
-Line the pan again, then scoop and bake again.
+Line the pan again, then scoop and bake again until you've finished all the cake batter.

 To make the frosting